 On December 15th, he was informed that number would be 18.
 He quickly contacted The Giants' Masahiro Tanaka.
 "I was told yesterday that it would be 18, so I asked him if it would be okay for me to wear it," he said, and he received his approval.

-Maeda, who joined Hiroshima as a first-round draft pick in 2006, won the Sawamura Award and Most Wins twice, in 2010 and 2015, respectively, and has a total of 97 wins in the NPB.
-He transferred to the Dodgers via the posting system in the offseason of 2015, then played for the Twins and The Tigers, and has been playing for the Yankees' Triple-A affiliate, Scranton, since August this season.
-He has a total of 165 wins in Japan and the US.
+Maeda, who joined the Hiroshima Carp in the first round of the 2006 high school draft, won the Sawamura Award and the Most Wins title twice, in 2010 and 2015, accumulating 97 wins in NPB career.
+In the 2015 offseason, he moved to the Dodgers via the posting system, and after playing for the Twins and The Tigers, he has been playing for the Scranton Swallows, a Triple-A affiliate of the New York Yankees, since August of this season.
+He had a combined total of 165 wins in Japan and the US.